Amaechi Robinson Mgbakogu: Career and public services

 Mgbakogu worked briefly with Anambra state board of internal revenue Enugu from 1980 to 1983, headed the department of medical laboratory sciences ASCOHT, 2004–2008, medical laboratory unit, General Hospital Onitsha from 2009 to 2012, General Hospital Enugu-ukwu, 2012–2013 and he became the provost, ASCOHT, Obosi in 2013.
 He is a practicing medical laboratory scientist and provides medical laboratory services in his home town Obosi and to Nigerians at large since 1993.
 In 2017 he obtained full ND accreditation from NBTE and also full accreditation for Community health, Pharmacy technician departments from their respective Boards.
 In 2018 he obtained provisional accreditation for HND from NBTE that qualify our graduands to participate in NYSC for the first time since inception of the college in 1992.

-In 2021 under Mgbakogu's watch the college mobilized her graduands for the first time to participate in National Youth Services Corps (NYSC).
+In 2021, while Mgbakogu was acting provost, the college mobilized her graduands for the first time to participate in National Youth Services Corps (NYSC).